 Bob’s features were stern.
 “You were my first wife and I still love you, Claire.”
 He looked back at Sue, who was taking an order from a customer.
 He winked at Claire and then stood.
 “I won’t cause any ruckus as long as he behaves,” he told her before he picked up the dirty dishes and left.

 Tom walked across the street toward his stepbrother, wondering why he volunteered to do this.
 Sure, they did speak to one another but not much, and only about business.
 The subject of Claire was taboo.

 Tom opened the door and Mitch slid out of the seat.
-He noticed his brother left the keys in the truck, reached in and took them out of the ignition.
+He noticed his brother left the keys in the ignition, reached in and took them.
 Todd gave him a dirty look.
 “Just in case you decide to go joyriding,” he told the teen.
 Tom shut the door and walked with Mitch toward the diner.
-“You looked better the last time I was in Hamilton.
+“You looked better the last time I saw you in Hamilton.”

 Mitch shrugged.
 “It comes and goes.”

 “Not today.
 I need to rest, and I want to see my son.”

 Todd hit the horn and they both turned to look back.
 Mitch grinned when Todd held his hands up in the air.
 “Why won’t you let him take it for a spin?” he asked Tom.

 “Ha, you’re afraid of Big Joe, aren’t you?”
 Mitch said as they reached the sidewalk.

 “Aren’t you?”
 Tom smirked then handed his brother the keys.